ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-The count of copies of a :ref:`MolecularFeature` or :ref:`MolecularVariation` subject within a genome.
+The count of copies of a :ref:`Feature` or :ref:`MolecularVariation` subject within a genome.

 **Information Model**